-Work on your children’s book manuscript with a developmental editor.
+Work on your picture book with a developmental editor.

 - Some developmental editors coach writers before the manuscript is submitted.

 - Some developmental editors coach writers as they revise after the manuscript is submitted.

 Over the years I have worked both ways as a developmental editor.
 I find it very satisfying to help writers “find the story inside their story.”
 You know your story best.
 My job is to help you see what you already have – in your imagination and on the page.